HealZonePlatform/ai-skincare-platform/frontend/mobile_app/mobile-app-review.md

 ## ✅ Pre-Launch Checklist

 ### Code Quality
-- [ ] All TODO comments resolved or tracked
+- [ ] All placeholder comments resolved or tracked
 - [ ] No console.log or print statements in production
 - [ ] All lint warnings fixed
 - [ ] Code reviewed and approved